Automating releases with release-please

 What is release-please?

 It is a CLI tool written in TypeScript.
-If you want to use it on GitHub Actions, you can just call release-please-action
+If you want to use it on GitHub Actions, you can just call release-please-action in your workflow.
+I took me a while to understand how it works.

 I tried it and figured it out.
 I’m going to share what I learned here.
 (I have not read through the source code though, so please let me know if I got something wrong.)